dzcode-io/dzcode.io/data/articles/A_Python_Website_No_Framework_Needed_PART_2/content.md

 ------ render.py
 ```

-lets start with the render.py file where we are going to write the code to render the html templates
+let's start with the render.py file where we are going to write the code to render the HTML templates

 ```python
 # mainFolder/utils/render.py